cinghie/yii2-traits/README.md

     - function isCurrentUserCreator(): Check if current user is the created_by
     - function isUserCreator($user_id): Check if user_id params is the created_by

+### LanguageTrait

+Add in your model:

+    - language: String language
+    - function getLanguagesSelect2(): Return an array with languages allowed

 ### ModifiedTrait

 Add in your model: